wikimedia/eslint-plugin-no-jquery/docs/rules/no-deferred-get-stack-hook.md

 Disallows the `$.Deferred.getStackHook` property.
 Use `$.Deferred.getErrorHook` instead.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-3.7`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-3.7`.

-📋 This rule is enabled in `plugin:no-jquery/all`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/all`.

 ## Rule details